-2. Clive Christian’s No.1: $2,150 (1oz) – The bottle for No. 1 isn’t as spectacular but it’s hand-made lead crystal with a .33-carat diamond in the neck.
-Production of No. 1 is limited by the scarcity of its ingredients, which include ylang ylang specially grown in Madagascar, vanilla, orris, natural gum resin, sandalwood and bergamot.
+2. Clive Christian’s No.1: $2,150 (1oz) – The bottle for No. 1 isn’t as spectacular but it’s a hand-made lead crystal with a .33-carat diamond in the neck.
+Production of No. 1 is limited by the scarcity of its ingredients, which include ylang-ylang specially grown in Madagascar, vanilla, orris, natural gum resin, sandalwood, and bergamot.

 3. Caron’s Poivre: $2,000 (2oz) – Established in Paris, this scent lives up to its name.
-It’s a lively blend of red and black pepper, cloves and other spices and can be worn by either sex.
-The bottle above is limited-edition Baccarat crystal.
+It’s a lively blend of red and black pepper, cloves, and other spices and can be worn by either sex.
+The bottle above is a limited-edition Baccarat crystal.

 4. Chanel’s Chanel No. 5: $1,850 (15.2oz)

 5. Baccarat’s Les Larmes Sacrées de Thebes: $1,700 (.25oz)

 6. Annick Goutal’s Eau d’Hadrien: $1,500 (3.4oz)

 8. Shalini Parfums’ Shalini: $900 (2.2oz)